-This column addresses topics related to the health of our community.
+This column appears in the Nevada Appeal’s Tuesday health pages.
+It addresses topics related to the health of our community.

-• Eliminate piles of yard waste or debris where water can collect
+Eliminate piles of yard waste, trash, and debris where water can collect.

-Mosquitoes can spread disease.
 Any time you are outdoors, but especially at dawn and dusk, cover up as much as possible with long pants and long sleeves.
-Wear bug repellant as well, to cut down on the number of bites you have to suffer.
-Summer time is a time for fun outdoors, don't let mosquitoes ruin your fun.

 Wear bug repellent to keep mosquitoes away.
 Products containing DEET are most effective, but other options are available.